modehnal/modehnal.github.io/README.md

 if not show_menubar.checked:
     show_menubar.click()
 else:
+    # Close the menu if the Menubar is already checked.
     pressKey("Esc")

-sleep(1) # Give application a little time to close the menu.
+sleep(1) # Give the application a little time to close the menu.

 app.child("File", "menu").click() # Find File menu and click.
 app.child("New Tab", "menu").click() # Find New Tab menu and click. app.findChild(lambda x: "1." in x.name).click() # Confirm the profile.

-sleep(1) # Give terminal a little time to open the New Tab.
+sleep(1) # Give the terminal a little time to open the New Tab.

-# Execute command.
+# Execute the command.
-typeText("echo Hello World") # Type command to terminal. pressKey("Enter") # Confirm command.
+typeText("echo Hello World") # Type the command to terminal. pressKey("Enter") # Confirm the command.
 ```

 With these basic queries we can do quite a lot.